reflectivity/reflectivity.github.io/workshop_2020/index.md

 If you would like to attend any of the events, please contact [Tom Arnold](mailto:tom.arnold@ess.eu) to register your interest.

+**Sessions**
+- 26th
+16:30 File Formats 1a

+16:30 Reproducibility 1a

+18:00 Data Analysis 1a

+18:00 Education and outreach 1a

+22:30 Data Analysis 2a

+22:30 Reproducibility 2a

 ### Organizers:

 - Thomas Arnold ([tom.arnold@ess.eu](mailto:tom.arnold@ess.eu))